-After working in Met Pensions Branch for 5 years, and 18 years and counting as the Met Federation Pension Advisor, Glenda Whitley can safely be described as someone who knows about police pensions.
+After working in Met Pensions Branch for 5 years, and over 20 years as the Met Federation Pension Advisor, Glenda Whitley can safely be described as someone who knows about police pensions.

 She’s seen various schemes come and go as the landscape to the Met Police has changed with the times.
 When the administration of police pay and pensions was outsourced to private companies in 1998, Glenda joined the Met Federation where her experience was put to good use, giving members information about their pensions.

 Officers calling the Federation’s Bromley office with a pension question or query are put through to Glenda who is always there to help.

 It’s fair to say that police pensions is a complicated area to understand.
 With three different schemes still running, all with their own rules and regulations, it can be very difficult getting a handle on it all.
 Many police officers have made pension contributions under two of the schemes (a few may even be in all three), so working out the answers to all the things they want to know is no easy task.

 Glenda deals with all manner of pension queries but the questions that come up most are usually officers wanting to know the best time to retire, and issues about their lump sum.

 So when is the best time to retire?

 Glenda always says it’s different for each person and depends on their individual circumstances.

 Length of service and age both have an impact on the pension and the lump sum.